huzefa26/Pathfinding-Visualizer/README.md

 # Pathfinding-Visualizer
-A Python GUI that allows you to choose source, destination and obstacle nodes on a grid and finds the path.\n Currently includes of
+A Python GUI that allows you to choose source, destination and obstacle nodes on a grid and finds the path.<br>
+Currently includes of
   1) A* algorithm
   2) Dijkstra (In progress)